asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Alternate-Install-Methods/Asterisk-Packages/Historical-Packaging-Information.md

----
+!!! info ""

-**Information:**  At one time, Asterisk packages were also available for Ubuntu.
+    At one time, Asterisk packages were also available for Ubuntu.
 Currently, packages are not being made by the Asterisk project for this distribution.
 Information detailing the Ubuntu build environment has been moved onto this page for historical purposes.

----
+[//]: # (end-info)